Since opening our doors in 1972, FIU has been on the move— constantly evolving, growing and changing to meet your needs.

 We’d love to show you around and give you a real look at what FIU can offer you.

 Our information sessions and campus tours are available at the following times for the Modesto Maidique Campus and Biscayne Bay Campus.
-You have the option to attend an Information Session, a Campus Tour, or both.
+To register for a campus tour click on the button on the bottom of the screen.